abdulsalamcodes/UserManager/DOCUMENTATION.md

 ### Setup and Deployment
 To set up and deploy the API locally or on a server, please refer to the provided setup instructions in the README.md file of the project repository.

-This documentation.md file outlines the API endpoints, their request/response formats, sample usage, known limitations, and setup/deployment instructions, as required.
-You can add this file to your project repository to provide comprehensive documentation for your API.